2018 Most Read Blogs: Python, Machine Learning, Cloud and kdb+ Performance

 Finally, one of the most popular resources for learning kdb+ was published in the spring of 2018 on the KX Youtube channel.
 It is a series of 15 videos called Q for All: An Intro to kdb+ presented by Jeffry Borror.
 Tens of thousands of viewers have watched the complete two-hour series, and organizations with kdb+ staff have begun using them as training videos.
 If you are new to kdb+, they are a great way to get started.

 Stay tuned for more great white papers, blogs, and videos in 2019.
-Check back to kx.com for weekly additions to our library of articles, follow us on social media for updates, and subscribe to the KX Youtube channel.
+Check back to staging.kx.com for weekly additions to our library of articles, follow us on social media for updates, and subscribe to the KX Youtube channel.

 Demo kdb, the fastest time-series data analytics engine in the cloud